 Bonus: Hip Waders Neoprene / Hip Boots

-As you will see when you do your research, most models come as chest waders.
+As you will see when you do your research, most models come as chest ones.
 There is a reason for that: most of the time you will be using a pair of neoprene ones, it will be pretty cold outside.
-Hence, the chest waders keep almost your entire body warm.
+Hence, the chest ones keep almost your entire body warm.

 If, however, you think you will only need waders at the bottom, you can consider getting neoprene hip waders, often also called neoprene hip boots.
 Neoprene hip ones have the advantage that you can easily put them on and off.
 You attach them to your normal pants or the belt you’re wearing with it.
 Here are a few waders you can consider.